 - Hot tubs

 - Wooden swingsets

-Items must be able to be reasonably lifted by two people.
+- Weight: Items must be able to be reasonably lifted by two people.
 We cannot collect heavier items.

-Items must fit in the back of the garbage truck.
+- Size: Items must fit in the back of the garbage truck.
 Dismantle large items.

-Due to truck space, we can not pick up large quantities of bulky items from each household.
+- Quantity: Truck space is limited.
+We cannot pick up large quantities of bulky items from each household.
 Mayor's Clean Up Week is a free pickup service for a large item that belongs in the trash, but not a roomful of items.

-Do not leave your garbage at other people's curbs.
+- Dumping Items: Do not leave your garbage at other people's curbs.

-If someone helps themselves to your curbside items and leaves a mess behind, you are responsible for cleaning it up.
+- Trash Pickers: If someone helps themselves to your curbside items and leaves a mess behind, you are responsible for cleaning it up.